TobiasGrothmann/Spatial-Audio-Plugin-for-Unreal-Engine/README.md

 ## Debugging

-If anything doesn't work, **check the Console** or feel free to ask.
+If anything doesn't work **check the OutputLog** (Window -> DeveloperTools -> Output Log) and feel free to ask.
 Remember, this is just a proof of concept.

 Select **Show Debug Speaker** and **Show Debug Speaker Amp** from the Spatial Audio Manager's details panel.
 This will spawn a speaker actor for every speaker you have setup.
 If you start a play session, the size of the speaker will visualize the currently used VBAP gain coeffient.

-Make sure you selected the **selected the correct audio device** in the SpatialAudioManager.
+Make sure you **selected the correct audio device** in the SpatialAudioManager.

 # Example Project – Boids 3D Sound